 Health Information Systems, Online Systems for Mental health, Tangible Information Systems, Online Health Communities, Affordances

-Reeva Lederman is an Associate Professor in the Department of Computing and Information Systems at The University of Melbourne and has been a faculty member since 2000.
-She leads the research area "People and Information" and co-ordinates the Computational Bioinformatics and Health Information Systems Research Group.
-She is an active member of the international Health Information Systems research community.
+Reeva Lederman is an Associate Professor in the School of Computing and Information Systems at The University of Melbourne and has been a faculty member since 2000.
+She leads the Digital Ethics group in CIS and the research area "People and Information" She is an active member of the international Health Information Systems research community.
 In 2012 she was awarded the prestigious Stafford Beer Medal for IS Research and in 2014 she won the Melbourne School of Engineering annual teaching award for Teaching Excellence.

 2015: Gleeson, J, Farhall,J, Cotton, S, Mihalopoulos,C, Lederman, R, et al., Empower:Early signs Monitoring :Prevent Relapse and Promote Wellbeing, Engagement and Recovery, NIH/NHMRC, $407k.